-The total remuneration paid to the top 5 KMP for the year ended 31 December 2019 amounted to S\$1,052,610.
+The total remuneration paid to the top 5 KMP for FY2020 amounted to \$\$949,351.

 The Company, having taken into account the relevant personnel's comments and sentiments and determination that their remuneration is not out of line when compared with the market range, believes that it is not in the Group's interest to disclose the above remuneration to the full extent recommended, due to the persistent sensitivity and confidentiality surrounding the issue of remuneration and, moreover, such disclosure may encourage inappropriate and out of context peer comparisons and discontent, and may, in certain cases, also hamper the Group's ability to retain its talent pool in a competitive environment.